-SLOW MO.
+SLOW MOTION.
 Stop or, if recording, mark and revisit interesting and important moments in the chronology to get the kind of rich detail you need to be able to recreate scenes.

 STOP ACTION.
 When the subject tosses out a key fact during the chronology, stop and ask how she knows it.
 Who else or what document could back it up?
 This will help determine what weight to give the information and provide a roadmap for turning an oral allegation into a documented fact.
 Don’t be shy about asking for anything – a company phone book, medical reports, private phone books, etc.